 Some Tea Party-Backed Lawmakers Yield in Obamacare Fight

-The first cracks are appearing in the Tea Party’s push to dismantle the nation’s health law as three House lawmakers with ties to the movement said they’d back a U.S. spending deal that doesn’t center on ending Obamacare.
+The first cracks are appearing in the Tea Party’s push to dismantle the nation’s health law as three House lawmakers with ties to the movement said they’d back a U.S. spending bill that doesn’t center on Obamacare.

-The partial government shutdown entered its fifth day since lawmakers failed to authorize spending before the Oct.
-1 start of the fiscal year.
-The budget standoff started when Republicans insisted on choking off funding for President Barack Obama’s Affordable Care Act, known as Obamacare, while the president has refused to negotiate.
+The government remains shut down for the sixth day and just 11 days from when Treasury Secretary Jacob J. Lew told lawmakers the U.S. will exhaust measures to avoid breaching the debt limit.
+The budget standoff started when Republicans insisted on choking off funding for President Barack Obama’s Affordable Care Act, known as Obamacare.
+The president has refused to negotiate.

 Other lawmakers backed by the Tea Party movement, including Republican Representative Jim Jordan of Ohio, are refusing to budge on their Obamacare stance.
-House Majority Leader Eric Cantor said today that Republicans are demanding “fairness” under the health-care law.
+House Majority Leader Eric Cantor said yesterday that Republicans want “fairness” under the health-care law.

 “The administration continues to give special treatment to big business and to special interests and have left the working-class Americans out,” Cantor told reporters.
 “Just give them the same treatment.”

 Representative Raul Labrador, an Idaho Republican and leading voice in the fight against Obamacare, said a change to the law “has to be on the table.”

 “A one-year delay is still reasonable to ask for,” Labrador said in an interview.